Domain name disputes FAQs

 Domain name administrators and registrars operate on a first-come first-served basis.

-Over time, using a domain name will in itself establish some rights to that domain name, particularly if you also publicise that domain name (for example, on your letterhead).
+Over time, using a domain name will in itself establish some rights to it, particularly if you also publicise that domain name (for example, on your letterhead).

 However, the fact that someone has registered a domain name does not automatically mean that they have the best right to it.
 If the domain name incorporates a registered trademark, the owner of that trademark may well have stronger rights to the name.

-In many cases, several businesses could have rights to a domain name, particularly when a domain name describes a product rather than using a company name or trademark.
+In many cases, several businesses could have rights to a domain name, particularly when it describes a product rather than using a company name or trademark.

 Two other important factors come into play in many domain name disputes.